Rogergonzalez21/rogergonzalez21.github.io/README.md

-# josegLEGO - Landing Page
+# rogs - Landing Page

 This a personal lading page with HTML, CSS & JavaScript.
 It's based on Bootstrap 3, Sass & jQuery with some thirds libs.